Biography and Autobiography

 Travels With Lizbeth: Three Years on the Road and on the Streets.

-Early printing of this modern classic.
+First edition of this modern classic.
 Octavo, original boards.
-Signed by Lars Eighner on the title page.
+Boldly signed by Lars Eighner on the title page.
 Fine in a fine dust jacket.
 Front cover photograph by Martha Grenon.

 -